alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Implement the tests for the model

 - [ ] Make sure the .Equals model methods is consistent accross all models (checks ID)

+- [x] Shut down Circle CI so I never have to look at it again

+- [x] Use the new Docker image on Wercker

+- [x] Push our Vagrantbox to a remote registry

+- [x] Rewrite the alpine package install script to correctly install all of our dependencies.

 - [x] Make a custom Vagrant box with packer to speed up boot time